ssepehrnoush/Iran-geojson-map-boundaries/QGIS/README.md

 5. Go to the end of the box and copy and paste the following:

  - ;C:\Program Files (x86)\GDAL
-Note: For 64-bit GDAL installations you would simply remove the (x86) after Program Files.
+ - *Note: For 64-bit GDAL installations you would simply remove the (x86) after "Program Files" every time.*
 6. In the same System variables pane, click on “New” and then add the following in the dialogue box:

  - Variable name: GDAL_DATA